 A person’s glucose, or blood sugar, level refers to how much sugar is in their bloodstream.
 Sugar is the body’s primary source of energy.

-The honeycombs cause the nectar to evaporate, creating a thick, sweet liquid.
+The honeycombs cause the water to evaporate, creating a thick, sweet liquid.
 This is honey.

 Processed vs. raw honey

-Most of the honey available today is processed, which means that the manufacturer has heated and filtered it.
+Most of the honey available today is processed, meaning the manufacturer heats and filters it.
 This strips away some of the honey’s nutritional value and potential health benefits.

 However, raw honey retains these properties.
 Raw, local honey may, for example, help with seasonal allergies.

 Doctors are not likely to recommend switching to honey as a person’s only diabetes management tactic.
 It will not replace medications or healthful lifestyle practices.

 Raw honey, much like white sugar, is a sweetener that contains carbohydrates and calories.

 - 3.59 g of water

 - 1 mg of calcium